 A scoping review of international published literature was undertaken to address the question 'what works to prevent and mitigate ACEs and childhood adversity at the community level'?
+In general, the purpose for conducting a scoping review was to identify and map the available evidence, including identification of the types of evidence available and to identify key characteristics or factors related to the concept (Munn et al., 2018).
 Using a defined search strategy, the following databases were searched: Cochrane Database of Systematic Reviews; ASSIA; Medline; PsycINFO; Social Care Online and Google Scholar.
 Searches were undertaken in April 2021.